osmiddleton/CarniDIET-Database/README.md

 - Any missing diet records in sources in CarniDIET.

--Including further search criteria in WoS searches.
+- Including further search criteria in WoS searches.

--Including further databases in searches (Zoological Records).
+- Including further databases in searches (Zoological Records).

 - Including further species not included in MammalDIET:
     - Dingos (Canis dingo)